exis-io/exis-io.github.io/pages/general/ExisArch.md

 ### Register/Call

 [Register/Call](/pages/riffle/RegisterCall.md) is the first messaging pattern.
 Its the most similar to locally running code.
 The agent that hosts the function, or has it implemented in their program, can *register* it and expose it to other agents on the fabric.
-Those other agents then *call* the function, valid parameters and receiving the return value of the function.
+Those other agents then *call* the function and receive the return value of the function.

 ```
 # App 1: